 - All Confidential Disclosure Agreements (CDA’s) should continue to be submitted directly to the Clinical Trials Contracts Office analyst (Lorie Dilts: email@example.com) via email with an editable agreement and e-mail chain that identifies the external contact for negotiation.

-- Review the Handbook for Department Industry-Funded Clinical Trial Staff, Principal Investigators and Approvers for step-by-step instructions (PDF) on how to submit through Cayuse SP.
+- Review the for step-by-step instructions (PDF) on how to submit through Cayuse SP.

 - You will still need to secure a signature from your Department Chair on the Unified Budget Template (UBT).
 After the UBT has been signed by the Department Chair, you will submit the UBT to the Clinical Trials Contracts budget analyst (Julie Calahan; firstname.lastname@example.org), who will review and upload into Cayuse SP.

-- Review the CT business process workflow (PDF) to determine the responsibilities of the department.
+- Review the clinical trials business process workflow (PDF) to determine the responsibilities of the department.
 This workflow is also included in the Handbook.

 - All conflict of interest (COI) disclosures on the 700U and Form 800 will be required to be submitted through the eCOI online disclosure system beginning July 1st.
 Please contact the Research Compliance and Integrity team directly with any questions on this process.